 - Catamaran Resort Hotel & Spa: One kids’ meal is free for ages 12 and under with each paid adult entree at Oceana Coastal Kitchen.
 You’ll also receive one complimentary paddleboard or kayak rental with the purchase of one adult one-hour or longer paddleboard or kayak rental from the onsite Action Sports Rentals.

-And, there are many, many more.
-If you’re thinking of coming in a future year, note that promotions for this annual event typically aren’t set until between August and October.
+And there are many, many more.
+If you’re considering coming in a future year, note that promotions for this annual event typically aren’t set until between August and October.

 If you book a flexible rate through the hotel and you see the rate drop, the hotels can usually modify your reservation to the lower rate.
 Or, you can cancel and rebook.